tiger927/TriangleOnly/README.md

 # TriangleOnly
-TriangleOnly is a project using only triangles to try to match pictures
+TriangleOnly is a project using only triangles to try to match pictures using genetics algorithm.